Mega Shark Versus Kolossus: Plot

-Following Abramov's clues, the group locates the laboratory where he created Kolossus, which is now underwater.
-However, the shark is nearby; as its rampage continues, Admiral Jackson suffers a breakdown and initiates a nuclear launch before committing suicide.
-Lieutenant Commander Parker manages to override the order, aborting the strike, and King uses an American flag to draw the shark into the inlet where the laboratory is, trapping it.
-While King, Spencer, Alison and Dane search the laboratory for Kolossus' control device, however, the robot appears and begins fighting with the shark.
-They find the device and escape the lab just before the battle crushes it.
-Kolossus approaches Dane's ship, but they manage to connect the controller to Dane's computer system in time to stop it.
+The group locates the submerged laboratory where Abramov created Kolossus.
+As the shark's rampage continues, Admiral Jackson suffers a breakdown and initiates a nuclear launch before committing suicide.
+Lieutenant Commander Parker overrides the order and King lures the shark into the laboratory, trapping it.
+Kolossus appears and begins fighting with the shark.
+The group locate the device and escape the lab just before the battle crushes it.
+Kolossus approaches Dane's ship, but they connect the controller to Dane's computer system in time to stop it.

-With Kolossus under control, Dane betrays the others, revealing that he was Benedict's sponsor and sabotaged Alison's transmitter to prevent the government from killing the shark before he could find red mercury.
+With Kolossus now under control, Dane betrays the others, revealing he was Benedict's sponsor and sabotaged Alison's transmitter to prevent the government from killing the shark before he could find red mercury.
 As he collects the red mercury from Kolossus, the shark attacks again, but he uses Kolossus to attach a transmitter to it, bringing the shark under his control as well.
 Dane broadcasts a message worldwide, announcing that he has control of both Mega Shark and Kolossus and plans to use Kolossus to destroy the cities that produce the most pollution, killing millions in the name of saving the environment.
 Several governments scramble fighter jets against him, but Dane uses Mega Shark and Kolossus to eliminate them.
 He then declares to the world that he expects a nuclear strike will come, warning that if he is killed, it will trigger the release of red mercury into the atmosphere, rendering Earth inhospitable for centuries.
-The US activates the Strategic Defense Initiative satellite, prompting Dane to have Kolossus throw the shark into space, knocking the satellite's laser off target so it hits the moon instead.
+The US activates the Strategic Defense Initiative satellite, prompting Dane to have Kolossus throw the shark into space, knocking the satellite's laser off target so it hits the moon instead, cutting it on a large scale.
 Dane does not notice that when the shark lands back in the ocean, the transmitter falls off.
 The shark attacks Kolossus, causing Dane's control system to crash.
 Kolossus targets the ship; while Alison, King and Spencer - who escaped their bonds earlier - flee, Dane runs onto the beach and is crushed under Kolossus' foot.

 Alison, King and Spencer watch from the shore as Mega Shark and Kolossus engage in a vicious final battle.
-Kolossus finally drags the shark down, wraps around it and detonates its entire remaining supply of red mercury, destroying both creatures.
+Kolossus finally drags the shark down, wraps around it and detonates its entire remaining supply of red mercury, transforming into a plasma body that absorbed the shark, destroying both creatures.
 With the crisis over, the three survivors await rescue.
 Deep underwater, another egg hatches, giving birth to a new Mega Shark.
 In a post-credits scene, Dr. Bullock is killed by the new shark.